-If the ad lists a really high hourly rate with very little job information, chances are itís a fake ad.
+Does the ad list a really high salary/hourly rate with very little information about the actual job?
+Chances are it’s a fake.
 Remember the old adage, “If it looks too good to be true…?”
 Think realistically.
 No one is going to pay a lot of money for very little work.
-No one that you would want to work for, that is.